“Tim, here in Uzbekistan, do you have any jokes about people from Turkmenistan?”

 Our bus passing an ancient and tiny Soviet car that had two huge wheelbarrows tied precariously on top, the Uzbek family inside all in traditional dress, looking up at us like we were aliens visiting from a different century.

-Locking eyes from the bus with child who is walking a cow up the highway, as I’m typing on my laptop to share my thoughts with people around the world through a massive network of interfaced computers.
+Locking eyes from the bus with a child who is walking a cow up the highway, as I’m typing on my laptop to share my thoughts with people around the world through a massive network of interfaced computers.

 Can either of us really understand what the other one is doing?